Skip to main content

 The Beautiful Waters of Trianon

-From May 2 to October 31, 2024, discover the Belles Eaux de Trianon and enjoy the gardens of the Grand Trianon and Petit Trianon and their water fountains, including the Buffet d'Eau, restored in 2023.
+Come and discover the Beautiful Waters of Trianon and enjoy the gardens of the Grand Trianon and the Petit Trianon and their water fountains, including the Buffet d'Eau, restored in 2023.

 Opening hours: Tuesdays, Thursdays, Saturdays and Sundays, noon to 4 p.m.